xerostomus/morseovka/README.md

 # morseovka
-Program to learn morse code written in Bash
+Program to learn morse code written in Bash - in Czech langugage

 At the time present it is written in Czech language as it is intended for my children and their friend.
 Occasionally I will translate it into English - if anybody is interested.